+At least for the time being

+Adieu, Rimonabant

-At least for the time being Adieu, Rimonabant Failure of weight-loss drug was foreseen by pro-cannabis MDs
+Failure of weight-loss drug was foreseen by Pro-Cannabis MDs

-In November 2008 the European Medicines Agency (EMEA) ordered Sanofi-Aventis to stop selling Rimonabant, a drug that reduces appetite by blocking cannabinoid receptors in the brain.
-Some 700,000 people had taken Rimonabant, which was marketed in the UK and elsewhere as Acomplia.
+In November 2008 the European Medicines Agency (EMEA) has ordered Sanofi-Aventis to stop selling Rimonabant, a drug that reduces appetite by blocking cannabinoid receptors in the brain.
+Some 700,000 people have taken Rimonabant, which was marketed in the UK and elsewhere as Acomplia.

 Data from ongoing clinical trials showed that Rimonabant users suffer depression, anxiety, insomnia and aggressive impulses at twice the rate of subjects given placebo.
 In one study there were five suicides among Rimonabant users compared to only one among subjects on placebo.
-Finally the EMEA said "Enough" in a dozen languages.
+On Oct.
+23 the EMEA said "Enough" in 12 languages.